Figuring out how to write headlines that sell (or subheadlines) for a homepage isn’t the easiest of tasks.

 4 Go-to Headline Analyzers and Tools

-Bookmark these headline tools so when figuring out how to write headlines that sell, you can move past blinking-cursor stage a bit faster.
+As we wrap up, bookmark these headline tools so when figuring out how to write headlines that sell, you can move past blinking-cursor stage a bit faster.
+I know these four links are really suited for better BLOG headlines, but they’re great for how to write homepages that sell, too!

 BlogAbout: Creates a fill-in-the-blank template on any topic you enter, so you can just refresh as many times as it takes to get a good one!